recursively/recursively.github.io/source/_posts/Devices-For-Badusb-And-Badpowerbank.md

 To perform a badusb attack, you need to have a tiny Development board to write your payload on it.
 The Arduino development board is a good choice.

-Then you should make the development board execute your own payload, there are some github repositories to get the payloads, like https://github.com/Screetsec/Pateensy for Teensy board and https://github.com/recursively/BadUSB-code for Arduino Leonardo.
+Then you should make the development board execute your own payload, there are some Github repositories to get the payloads, like https://github.com/Screetsec/Pateensy for Teensy board and https://github.com/recursively/BadUSB-code for Arduino Leonardo.

 It's hard to tell the difference between the Arduino Leonardo board and the normal USB flash disk.